markd2/MarkDnD/ReptileGod/temple-handouts/t-3-central-sanctuary.md

 Box text:

-THis large room has a tile floor decorated with an abstract mosaic pattern in orange, tan, brown, and blue.
+This large room has a tile floor decorated with an abstract mosaic pattern in orange, tan, brown, and blue.
 Several tapestries decorate the walls, all depicting scenes of lush farmland and crops in various stages of maturity.
 Five huge elm trunks serve as